 Sole traders, partnerships and trusts

-If you plan to operate as a sole trader, partnership or trust - and not as a company - you will need to register your business name with the Australian Securities and Investments Commission (ASIC).
+If you plan to operate as a sole trader, partnership or trust – and not as a company – you will need to register your business name with the Business Registration Service or Australian Securities and Investments Commission (ASIC).
 You need to register a business name only if you trade under a name that isn't your own (e.g. John Jones trading as Pacific Wreckers).

 If you want to operate your business as a company, you will first need to register with the Australian Securities and Investments Commission (ASIC) to receive your Australian company number (ACN) and registered company name.
 If you want your company to trade under even a slightly different name from your registered company name (e.g. Midas Pty Ltd trading as Midas), you will need to register this name with ASIC.